tregubartemofficial/Siege-Tactics/docs/stories/story-02-unit-rendering.md

 - Unit health status
 - Selected unit highlighting

-This story implements visual representation of all units on the battlefield, building on the hex grid from Story 01.
+This story implements visual representation of all units on the battlefield, building on the **2.5D isometric hex grid** from Story 01.
+Units will be rendered with slight elevation and shadows to match the isometric perspective.

 ---